 $myvar echo $myvar # Output will be empty

-Alternatively we can create or define a variable by assigning as value to it.
-In the following example we will create a new variable $age and set 25 as value.
+Alternatively, we can create or define a variable by assigning a value to it.
+In the following example, we will create a new variable $age and set 25 as a value.

 $age = 25

 PowerShell provides commands or cmdlets.
 These command results can be also used to create a variable and set the value of the variable.
 In the following example, we will use the Get-Process command which returns currently running processes.
 The returned value will be set for the variable named $process.

 PowerShell is object-oriented programming and scripting language.
 PowerShell provides advanced features like a complete programming language.
 The PowerShell commands and types are derived from the .NET framework which is the infrastructure of the C#, Vb.NET programming languages.
 So PowerShell provides different variable types in order to store the variable data.
 These variable types are decided automatically by PowerShell according to the data type.

 # Integer Type $age = 25 # String Type $name = "İsmail Baydan" # Array Type $mylist = 1 , 2 , 3 # DateTime Type $today = (Get-Date).DateTime

 As an object-oriented and .NET supported programming language it supports different object types.
 So the PowerShell provides complex types for different classes.